kalpshah18/kalpshah18.github.io/_pages/about.md

 Hi, I am Kalp.

 I am pursuing a Major in Electrical Engineering, along with a Minor in Computer Science and Engineering, set to graduate in 2028.
-I like to develop efficient systems in C++ and am delving into Machine Learning now.
-My Academic Journey includes hands on projects in Data Analysis, Hardware(FPGA Basys3) and leadership as a Coordinator in the Technical Council of the IIT Gandhinagar.
+I like to develop Agentic AI Systems and am delving into Deep Learning Technologies now.
+My Academic Journey includes hands on projects in Data Science, Natural Language Processing, Computer Vision, Hardware(FPGA Basys3) and leadership as a Coordinator in the Technical Council of the IIT Gandhinagar.